Skip to main content

 NEWS

-UK-China Music Textile Trees planted in Shanghai!
-(26th January 2024)
+UK-China Music Trees planted in Shanghai!
+(January 2024)

-Between 26th and 28th January 2024, Bridging the Gaps UK-China team met and showcased the 4th collaborative digital output, the UK-China music textile tree, in Shanghai.
+Between 26th and 28th January 2024, Bridging the Gaps team planted the UK-China music trees with the wide public across Shanghai.

-This news release is to celebrate the successful conclusion of Song: The Future, and to commemorate Ken Proctor, my partner and Project Manager on the AHRC awarded projects before Song: The Future.
+This news release is to celebrate the successful completion of Song: The Future (2022-2023) and to commemorate Ken Proctor, my partner and the Project Manager for Bridging the Gaps (2020-2024) who passed away on 11th June 2021.

 Bridging the Gaps Symposium (October 2022)

-Digital Performance and the UK-China Creative Industries, Bridging the Gaps symposium took place on the 28th and 29th October 2022.
-The event saw the gathering of all project partners from across the UK and China to share and discuss next stage of Bridging the Gaps project in the post-pandemic digital landscape.
+Bridging the Gaps symposium takes place on the 28th and 29th October 2022.
+The event sees the gathering of all project partners from across the UK and China to share and discuss the post-pandemic digital landscape.

 Audience applauds ‘moving’ performance (May 2022)

-In her 80s, Huang Baomei attended the Zoom performance and post-show discussion.
-Baomei, China model textile worker who was received in person eight time by Mao Zedong in the 1950’s and was commended by President Xi Jinping in 2021 for her lifelong contribution to China’s textile industry.
+In her 80s, Huang Baomei, China model textile worker who was received in person eight time by Mao Zedong in the 1950’s and was commended by President Xi Jinping in 2021 for her lifelong contribution to China’s textile industry, applauds Song of the Female Textile Workers as "moving".

-Song of the Female Textile Workers - Drawing to a Conclusion (Nov 2021)
+Song of the Female Textile Workers draws to a conclusion (November 2021)

 ‘A fascinating new partnership project between Leeds and Shanghai is weaving together the histories of female textile workers through the power of Chinese opera!’ – Leeds Council News

-After many months of development, notes, meetings and rehearsals conducted entirely online, another rehearsal of Song of the Female Textile Workers was finally ready for preview by invited audiences on the 21st and 22nd of September 2021.
+After many months of script writing, meetings and rehearsals conducted entirely online, Song of the Female Textile Workers is finally open to audience across the UK and China!

 As the Song of the Female Textile Workers moves from exhibition to performance the latest rehearsal footage is released on stage@leeds